qutip/qutip-jax/doc/source/metrics.rst

 .. note::

     This feature is not available in a released version of QuTiP.
-It is only available on an experimental development branch.
+It is only available on an experimental development branch called `dev-major` in QuTiP.

 .. code-block:: python